-The biggest reason people join the movement is because it saves on living costs.
-Not only are the houses cheaper, the maintenance is also a fraction of the cost.
+The biggest reason people join the movement is that it saves on living costs.
+Not only are the houses cheaper, but the maintenance is also a fraction of the cost.
 The houses are usually off the grid, using solar panels to power the appliances.
 With Eskom heading the way it is, we might all need to be off the grid in the future.
 Tiny houses don’t stop at solar panels.
-People embracing the lifestyle incorporate water harvesting technologies and even add bio-gas plants to produce methane, which is used for cooking and heating.
+People embracing the lifestyle incorporate water harvesting technologies and even add biogas plants to produce methane, which is used for cooking and heating.

 Tiny houses also bring a sense of adventure.
 You are completely mobile and can function off the grid.
 As a result, there is no reason to stay in one location for too long.
 This gives you the freedom to travel to your heart’s desire.
 The houses are not classified as a permanent structure and you should be able to circumvent building regulations throughout most of the world.

 The lifestyle especially appeals to retirees.
 It saves cost and since you do not work anymore, you can live wherever you want.
-It therefore comes as no surprise that 38% of tiny houses are owned by people over 50.
+It, therefore, comes as no surprise that 38% of tiny houses are owned by people over 50.

 If you put two or more people in a small room for an extended time, there are bound to be friction.
 It takes specific personalities to make this work.
 If you are considering this, it should be with someone that you are comfortable with.
 Alternatively, you can set out on this journey alone.

 Then you also need to consider where your home will be parked or built.
 The first option is buying some land.
 This will limit your mobility, but if you plan to remain there long-term, it makes sense.
-It will need to be a full title stand, since sectional title properties will almost certainly have a minimum building size.
+It will need to be a full title stand since sectional title properties will almost certainly have a minimum building size.
 This is discouraging for the tiny house movement.